Bankruptcy is a legally binding debt solution that’s often used as a last resort if you can’t repay your debts in a reasonable amount of time.

 Available to those living in England, Wales and Northern Ireland, bankruptcy is a formal insolvency process whereby your debts are written off.
 In Scotland, it’s known as sequestration.

 Applying for bankruptcy is done through the Insolvency Service in England and Wales and the High Court in Northern Ireland.
-If you do apply, you’ll need to pay the fee of £680.
+If you do apply, you’ll need to pay a fee of £680.
+But this can be paid in instalments, but you will not be able to apply until the full fee is paid.
+You may also be able to apply for some discount on the fee if you are on benefits.
+Some charitable organisations may assist with payment of this fee.

 You can put all your unsecured debts into a bankruptcy, including mortgages.
 And you’ll have to surrender your home to the agreement.